 If you are thinking of installing a concrete sidewalk and need to figure the costs of material and labor, this is the article for you.
 We also have 20 real examples of sidewalk costs from customers throughout the United States.

 When calculating how much your concrete sidewalk costs, you must first calculate how much the concrete itself will cost.

-Using the volume, find out how much concrete costs in your area and calculate just how many bags you’ll need, or you can ask a contractor for a quote using your measurements.
+Using the volume, find out how much concrete costs in your area (check our concrete pricing guide) and calculate just how many bags you’ll need, or you can ask a contractor for a quote using your measurements.